Three sections appear on this page:

 that knew it had been hit but not why.
 Or where.
 Or how. |

-| The Last Vampire / Lilith's Dream Television miniseries for Sci-Fi Channel In development? |
+| The Last Vampire / Lilith's Dream Television miniseries for Sci-Fi Channel 2004 Not developed |

 On 11 January 2004, Whitley Strieber reported The Sci-Fi project is a mini-series based on The Last Vampire and Lilith's Dream.
 Whether they will do it or not remains to be seen.
 I've written a treatment for a six-hour mini-series based on the books.
 But one never knows where these things will go.
 This plan for a television miniseries comes after Whitley reported in an interview with LesbiaNation that Colmbia pictures decided to let their option expire on the feature film rights to The Last Vampire.
 Synopsis of original book (excerpt): |

-| The Coming Global Superstorm Television miniseries for Turner Broadcasting; not developed |
+| The Coming Global Superstorm Television miniseries for Turner Broadcasting Not developed |

-there had been the possibility of a television movie or television miniseries.
+Before Whitley Strieber's novel The Coming Global Superstorm became the basis of the feature film The Day After Tomorrow, there had been the possibility of a television movie or television miniseries. |

-| Beyond Communion Television movie for Sci-Fi Channel Not developed |
+| Beyond Communion Television movie for Sci-Fi Channel 1999 Not developed |

 Variety (30 April 1999) confirmed that the Sci-Fi